Charles E. Chubb

 Charles Edward Chubb (17 May 1845 – 27 February 1930) was a judge in the Supreme Court of Queensland, Australia.
 He was also a Member of the Queensland Legislative Assembly and an Attorney-General of Queensland.

 Early life

 Chubb was born on 17 May 1845 in London, England.
 His father was Charles Frederick Chubb, a solicitor, and his mother was Sarah, née Bennett.
 He had four siblings.
 When he was 16 he moved to Ipswich, Queensland, and finished his schooling at Ipswich Collegiate School.
 He became a solicitor in 1867, after completing his articles with his father.

-In 1870 Chubb married Christian Westgarth Macarthur, with whom he had five children.
+In 1870 Chubb married Christian Westgarth Macarthur, with whom he had six children.
 Three survived to adulthood.

 Politics

 On 5 January 1883, Pope Alexander Cooper, the Attorney-General of Queensland and member for Bowen in the Queensland Legislative Assembly, resigned.
 Chubb, who had been appointed Attorney-General on 6 January 1883, won the resulting by-election on 18 January 1883.
 He held the seat until the 1888 election.